 \end{itemize}

-To sum up, while believing necessarily involves adopting a stance on the world's configuration, observing does not necessarily require adopting such a stance, as noted by \cite{Dretske1970,Dretske1979}.
-When observation is \textit{epistemic}, the agent adopts a doxastic stance toward her environment since she perceives her surroundings while forming conscious beliefs about what she is observing, as a result of conscious recognition.
-By contrast, when observation is \textit{atomic}, and thus \textit{non-epistemic}, no doxastic stance is adopted by the agent since now she sees her environment without entertaining any belief about this observation, as it is the case when she does not pay attention to what is happening in her immediate surroundings.
+To sum up, belief necessarily involves a doxastic stance toward the world, whereas observation does not~\cite{Dretske1970,Dretske1979}.
+In \textit{epistemic} observation, the agent does adopt such a stance, since she consciously recognizes what she observes and thereby forms beliefs about it.
+In \textit{atomic}, i.e., \textit{non-epistemic}, observation, by contrast, the agent forms no belief about what she sees, as when she does not attend to what is happening in her immediate surroundings.

-Let us focus now on verbal and visual actions.
-On the one hand, verbal modalities express through actions of \textit{telling} facts to addressees.
-On the other hand, visual modalities express through actions of \textit{showing} facts to them.
-In both cases, successful actions always lead to epistemic effects in addressees, with subtle differences.
-Actions of showing lead addressees not only to observe new facts or events but, necessarily, to observe them epistemically.
-Indeed, showing cannot result in simple seeing since, by the action of showing, the attention of the addressee is drawn to the facts observed and thus, to form explicit beliefs about those facts.
-By contrast, actions of telling result either on simple believing when the addressee cannot observe her surroundings at the same time, or on epistemic observation when the addressee can observe her surroundings at the same time.
-In both situations, the doxastic state of the addressee consists in new beliefs either increasing or decreasing her uncertainty about the world.
-All those preliminary distinctions are summarized in Figure \ref{tab:perspectives}.
+Regarding actions, verbal modalities involve acts of \textit{telling} facts to addressees, whereas visual modalities involve acts of \textit{showing} them.
+In both cases, successful actions produce epistemic effects in addressees, in different ways.
+Showing leads addressees to observe facts or events \textit{epistemically}, not merely to see them.
+The act of showing directs their attention to what is presented, and thereby prompts explicit beliefs about it.Telling, by contrast, leads either to simple belief, when addressees cannot observe the relevant facts themselves, or to epistemic observation, when they can.
+In both cases, the addressee acquires new beliefs that change her uncertainty about the world.
+These distinctions are summarized in Figure~\ref{tab:perspectives}.

 Operators also separate into two categories regarding their intentions to addressees: \textit{genuine} versus \textit{misleading}.
 Intentions are genuine when the operators' goal is to inform addressees, while their intentions are misleading when they are deceptive and plan to mislead addressees.
 This is the case of misdirection.
-From the perspective of actions, misdirection can be verbal and rely on actions of telling, or visual and rely on actions of showing.
-Verbal misdirection consists in telling something false to addressees while visual misdirection consists in showing a false reality to them.
+From the perspective of actions, misdirection can be verbal or visual.
+Verbal misdirection consists in telling addressees something false, whereas visual misdirection consists in presenting them with a false representation of reality.

-\subsection{Two main strategies of misdirection}
+\subsection{Two Main Strategies of Misdirection}